James Ryan O'Neill: Documentary

 The resulting documentary The Fishermen, named for O'Neill's passion for fishing and Davie's belief he also used the term as a euphemism for his murders, was scheduled for broadcast on ABC television on 21 April 2005 but O'Neill applied for an injunction on the grounds it was defamatory and would hurt his chances of parole.
 The case, O'Neill v Australian Broadcasting Corporation, Roar Film Pty Ltd and Davie, was heard by the Supreme Court on 22 April.
 The judge ruled in favour of O'Neill and granted an interlocutory injunction against the broadcast in Tasmania.
 As the documentary could still be viewed by 500 houses in northern Tasmania due to transmission overlap from the mainland the documentary was pulled nationwide.
 On 29 August 2005, the ABC's appeal against the decision was dismissed 2–1 by a full sitting of the Tasmanian Supreme Court.
 The ABC appealed this decision to the High Court of Australia in Sydney which in a 4–2 decision quashed the Tasmanian Supreme Court ruling allowing the program to be aired in October 2006.Chief Justice Murray Gleeson and Justice Susan Crennan wrote in their joint judgement: "It is one thing for the law to impose consequences … in the case of an abuse of the right of free speech, It is another … for a court to interfere with the right of free speech by prior restraint."

 Dissenting Justice Michael Kirby wrote: "Effectively, it means that any prisoner, serving a sentence for a heinous crime is fair game for anything at all that a media organisation … might choose to publish".

 The Beaumont children

 In the early 1970s O'Neill told a station owner in the Kimberley and several other acquaintances that he was responsible for the disappearance of the Beaumont children.
 Although O'Neill claims never to have visited Adelaide, the roads to travel from Victoria to Coober Pedy pass through Adelaide.
 The Tasmanian Police Commissioner, Richard McCreadie was also interviewed for the documentary and claimed that O'Neill was going backwards and forwards through Adelaide frequently at about that time.
 When asked if he had murdered the children O'Neill replied "Look, on legal advice I am not going to say where I was or when I was there".
 O'Neill has never spoken on the subject again.
 He now denies being in South Australia between 1965 and 1968.
-Although Davie and McCreadie don't believe he is a prime suspect both admit the possibility that O'Neill was responsible.
-South Australia Police have interviewed O'Neill and discounted him as a suspect.